wrumsby/js-testing-boilerplate/README.md

-A simple boilerplate project to demonstrate JavaScript unit testing AMD modules with Mocha, Chai and Sinon.JS.
+A simple boilerplate project to demonstrate JavaScript unit testing AMD modules with Mocha, Chai, Sinon.JS and Grunt.